 Up until the end of 2021, the minimum maintenance was dependent on the minimum wage.
 The monthly maintenance for one child could not be less than half of the minimum monthly wage set by the Government of the Republic (the minimum allowance was thus EUR 250 per child in 2018, EUR 270 in 2019, and EUR 292 in 2020 and 2021).

 As of 1 January 2022, the amount of the minimum maintenance no longer depends on the minimum wage in force.
 The amount of maintenance is determined by the court according to the needs of the child, the financial capacity of the parents, any benefits received, and the number of minor children who are part of the in the family.
-The amount used as a basis is one half of a child’s average monthly maintenance cost (the base amount of the maintenance is EUR 200).
+The amount used as the basis is one half of a child’s average monthly maintenance cost (the base amount of the maintenance is EUR 209.20, which is adjusted on 1 April each year in the light of the change in the consumer price index over the previous year).

 Shared residence of the child.
 If a child stays with the parent paying maintenance for at least seven twenty-four hour periods per month on average over a year, the amount of maintenance is reduced in proportion to the time spent with the obligated parent.
 Thus, if the child stays with each parent for an equal period of time, maintenance can be claimed only on the grounds of the child’s greater needs, a significant difference in the parents’ income or an unequal distribution of child-related costs between the parents.